 Cochrane is a town that is located in Alberta, Canada.
 It is the second largest in the province, and it is also one of the fastest growing in terms of population in the entire country.
-The town is located in close proximity to Calgary and is part of the city’s census metropolitan area.
+The town is located near Calgary and is part of the city’s census metropolitan area.
 Cochrane was incorporated as a village in 1903 and as a town in 1971.

 According to data from 2016, the population is 25,853.

 City Size and Population Density

 The total area of the town is just over 11.5 square miles, with a density of 2,245 inhabitants per square mile.